catllian/cse15l-lab-reports/labreport5.md

 Only the first 10 lines of output are shown because the actual output was to long to include.
 The output shows the directories and files within the ./travel-guides directories with the corresponding statistical information.

 ## Second Option: -name
-The option -name is meant to search for and list only the files or directories with names that match the given name argument
+The option -name searches for and lists the files or directories with names that match the given name argument.

-For the first example, I searched the directory ./non-fiction/OUP/Kauffman for an existing file with the name ch10.txt.
+For the first example, I searched the directory ./non-fiction/OUP for two existing files with the name ch10.txt.
 Command:
 ```
-$ find ./non-fiction/OUP/Kauffman -name ch10.txt
+$ find ./non-fiction/OUP -name ch10.txt
 ```
 Output:
 ```
+./non-fiction/OUP/Fletcher/ch10.txt
 ./non-fiction/OUP/Kauffman/ch10.txt
 ```
-The output displays the path for the matching file.
+The output displays the paths for the matching files.
 This command is useful if the user wants to find a file or directory with a specific name.

 For the second example, I searched the directory ./travel_guides for an existing directory with the name berlitz1.
 Command: